Perry County, Tennessee: Media and entertainment

-Film
+Music and film

+In 1928 the Weems String Band, a folk music group originating in the county, recorded with Columbia Records what is widely considered to be one of the best folk music recordings of the era.
+The two songs on the record are the only known works recorded by the group.
+The band was drawn by noted cartoonist Robert Crumb and featured in a series of trading cards done by the artist on musicians.

-In 1957, the film Natchez Trace starring Zachary Scott, Marcia Henderson, and William Campbell, and directed by Alan Crosland, Jr. was filmed in Flatwoods.
+In 1957, the film Natchez Trace starring Zachary Scott, Marcia Henderson, and William Campbell, and directed by Alan Crosland, Jr. was filmed in the southern part of the county near Flatwoods.
 Numerous locals appeared as extras in the lost film which chronicled the life of John Murrell, a bandit who operated in the area in the early 19th century.

+Perry County was featured in a 1992 episode of the television show Unsolved Mysteries that discussed the case of George Owens, an elderly man from Nolensville, Tennessee who disappeared on July 22, 1985.
+Owens was last seen in Lobelville, where he purchased ice cream and cigars from a shop.
+Six days after this sighting his car was found on a wooded hilltop in a remote portion of the county.
+He was declared legally deceased by a court in 1993.

 Sports and athletics

 While Perry County does not currently host any professional or semi-professional athletics teams, historically at least two semi-professional baseball organizations operated in the county.
 From the 1920s to the late 1940s, both Lobelville and Linden fielded teams, and baseball was considered the prime pastime for residents of the county.
 It was of such popularity that rivalry games on holidays would be accompanied by noted musical acts, including at least one appearance by Bill Monroe, widely considered the father of bluegrass music.
 Linden's team, the Owls, won at least three state baseball championships.

 Perry County high school athletic teams have achieved some notability in state-wide competitions, especially in basketball.
 In 1955, Linden High School began a three-year streak of winning the state high school boys' basketball championship.
 Following Linden High School's consolidation with Lobelville High School, Perry County High School again won boys' basketball state championships in 1976, 1977, and 1997.